sdroege/gst-plugin-rs/tutorial/tutorial-1.md

 Let’s start editing `src/lib.rs` to make this an actual GStreamer plugin.

-Next we make use of the `gst::plugin_define!` `macro` from the `gstreamer` crate to set-up the static metadata of the plugin (and make the shared library recognizeable by GStreamer to be a valid plugin), and to define the name of our entry point function (`plugin_init`) where we will register all the elements that this plugin provides.
+Next we make use of the `gst::plugin_define!` `macro` from the `gstreamer` crate to set-up the static metadata of the plugin (and make the shared library recognizable by GStreamer to be a valid plugin), and to define the name of our entry point function (`plugin_init`) where we will register all the elements that this plugin provides.

 ```rust
 gst::plugin_define!(